dcastf01/web_scrapping_startup_swiss/README.md

 # web_scrapping_startup_swiss

-Scripts to get a list of startups from Switzerland (repo and data at the end of the post)
+Scripts to get a list of startups from Switzerland

 Right now I am looking for a job in Switzerland, more specifically in Lausanne or the Vaud region.
 I also have the personal requirement that I would like to work in a technology company where I can develop myself technically.